Complete Text of Speech of Sh P. Chidambaram (Minister of Finance) on Interim Budget 2014-2015 delivered on February 17, 2014. Ma...

 23. Government took several notable decisions including some that were described as courageous and long overdue.
 Sugar was fully decontrolled.
 A gradual correction of diesel prices was started.
 Railway fares were rationalised for the first time in a decade.
 Applications were invited for issue of new bank licences.
 DISCOMS, mostly sick, are being restructured with generous Central assistance.

-26. The National Food Security Act was passed assuring foodgrain to 67 percent of the population.
+National Food Security Act was passed assuring foodgrain to 67 percent of the

 Economic Initiatives